MicrosoftDocs/PlayReady/Docs/Overview/content-encryption-and-delivery.md

 ### Changing the encryption keys frequently&mdash;scalable key rotation

 There is an advanced mechanism in PlayReady called scalable key rotation (as opposed to license rotation).
-This method stores an embedded license store (ELS) in the stream of the actual content.
+This method stores an Embedded License Store (ELS) in the stream of the actual content.
 In this mechanism, the key used to encrypt the A2 fragment itself is called the leaf key {kidA2, ckA2}, and is delivered in the ELS of the fragment A2, being itself encrypted with a separate key that is the same for all the fragments of track A, called the root key {kidRA, ckRA}.
 If you are familiar with MPEG-2 TS and the Control Word encryption, this is a similar mechanism except for the encryption is much stronger and is also more flexible.

 Let's say this asset is live linear TV.
 When the client attempts playback, it finds kidRA in the PlayReady Header of the stream manifest, and requests a license for kidRA.
-The license server returns a root license for the root key {kidRA, ckRA}.
+The License Server returns a root license for the root key {kidRA, ckRA}.
 Then the client parses the fragment A1 and discovers the ELS in the header of the fragment.
 Parsing this ELS, it finds the leaf license {kidA1, ckA1} in this ELS.
 Using the root key {kidRA, ckRA} and the leaf license {kidA1, ckA1}, it can get the value of ckA1, and decrypt and render the fragment A1.

-The PlayReady scalable key rotation feature is extremely scalable because it does not require the clients to hit the license server every time the encryption keys are changed.
-It keeps the volume of license requests to the lowest possible, as a client only needs one root license from the license server per stream, or track.
+The PlayReady scalable key rotation feature is extremely scalable because it does not require the clients to hit the License Server every time the encryption keys are changed.
+It keeps the volume of license requests to the lowest possible, as a client only needs one root license from the License Server per stream, or track.
 It allows encryption keys to rotate as frequently as every fragment, typically every 2 seconds if necessary.

 ![Content Assets and Encryption Keys (V)](../images/assets_and_encryption_keys_5.png)